Mahmud-Asif/Text_Summarization/README.md

 	beta = any decimal value between 0 to 1.
 Default value is .9

-	I have used the following formula for sentence ranking: alpha*score1+beta*score2 where score1=sentence_score_based_on_keywords
+	I have used the following formula for sentence ranking: alpha * score1 + beta * score2
+	where score1 = sentence_score_based_on_keywords
-	and score2=sentence_similarity_score_with_respect_to_query
+	and score2 = sentence_similarity_score_with_respect_to_query

 	also the summation of alpha and beta should be less than 1.

-	length= any int value.
+	length = any int value.
 This will be the maximum length limit of the summary.
 Default value is 5000 characters.

-	length_percent= this is the summary length limit compared to the source document length.
+	length_percent = this is the summary length limit compared to the source document length.
 Default value is 50%.

 	if you provide both the length and length percent, the code will consider the lower one.